 To begin, the River Tay is Scotland’s largest river and this article helps you to identify the best places to target trout and grayling.

-Firstly, my love of trout fishing on the River Tay was ignited in 1980.
-I lived a few hundred metres from the river.
-Not long after moving to the Forestry Commission accommodation, I had negotiated river access with the farmer.
+Firstly my love of trout fishing on the River Tay was ignited in 1980.
+I worked for the Forestry Commission and lived a few hundred metres from the river.
+Not long after moving to the area, I had negotiated river access with the farmer.
 In order to fish the river, all I had to do was drop him a bottle of his favourite Malt Whisky now and again.

-In addition, I began to understand the feeding patterns of these Tay trout.
+In addition, I began to understand the feeding patterns of these River Tay trout.
 Certainly, they were not easy to catch.
-In order to hook one, you had to be absolutely accurate and delicate with your cast.
+In order to hook one, you had to be both accurate and delicate with your cast.
 Secondly, you had to react like a ninja if you got a take.
-Equally, your tackle had to be right.
-In those days, I was fishing with hand tied flies.
-They were casualty versions of patterns.
-In that they mimicked insects that were damaged and vulnerable..
+The Tay fish are fast, and adept at shaking a hook.
+Equally, your tippet had to sit under the meniscus of the surface film, by using a degreasant.
+The trout were too educated, to be fooled.

 River Tay, which sections of the river are best?

-Firstly, the middle and upper sections of the river are best for Trout and Grayling.
-Of course the lower river offers some brilliant sport.
-But when the river is over 100m wide, it can be challenging reaching the right spots.
-Actually, I’ve been on the lower river in a boat, fishing for salmon.
+Firstly, the middle and upper beats of the river are best for Trout and Grayling.
+Of course the lower river offers some brilliant sport, but often it’s hard to move for salmon anglers.
+Equally, I’ve been on the lower river in a boat, fishing for salmon.
 Suddenly trout start rising all around the boat.
-The trout rod comes out and you can spend an hour or two during a hatch dry fly fishing from a boat.
+On those occasions, the trout rod comes out and the quest for salmon is forgotten.
+Tay trout can be big, and 2-7lb fish are quite common.

 Lastly, you should focus on the Upper Tay upstream of the Tummel junction, near Aberfeldy.
-Also, it’s worth fishing the River Lyon, and Tummel, both are brilliant trout and grayling waters.
+Also, it’s worth fishing the River Lyon, and Tummel, both are brilliant trout and grayling rivers in their own right.
+Equally the River Brian, offers interesting trout fishing amidst stunning scenery.
+The trout are smaller in the River Braan, and fishing is mainly in pocket water with tight technical casting.

-Finally, unless you know these rivers, you should employ a professional River Tay guide.
-In truth, you will enjoy your day more, catch more fish, and importantly stay safe.
+Finally, you should employ a professional River Tay guide.
+In truth, you will get more value, and enjoy your day more.
+Furthermore you will catch more fish, and importantly stay safe.
 Wading anywhere on the Tay can be dangerous, so having river knowledge is key.
+On that topic, always wear a PFD when wading in the Tay. (see photo above)

 Best time of year to target trout and grayling on the River Tay

-Last, Grayling is best in the winter months December to end of January.
+Meanwhile, Grayling fishing is best during the winter months.
+Ideally fishing in November, December to end of January.
 However Grayling can be caught all year.
-Whilst the season for them is all year round, it’s always best to avoid spawning time.
-We stop fishing for them by Mid February and start again in mid April.
+Whilst the season for them is all year round, its best to avoid spawning time.
+We stop fishing for them by Mid February and start again in late April.
+Also, you can access most of the beats of the Tay, as the salmon season is closed.